Who Is This Training Designed For?

 - Discussion of how to identify community resources and strategies for developing a community resources list

-- Overview of communication techniques and ways to build trust and engage participants
+- Overview of communication techniques and ways to build trust and engage community members

 - Introduction to data collection and program evaluation with a focus on understanding the importance of program evaluation